squidypal/godouni/README.md

 - **CollisionShape2D / CollisionPolygon2D** — auto-nests under the first 2D physics body
 - **Sprite2D** — auto-nests under the first 2D physics body

-It also works in reverse — when you add a **physics body** to a GameObject that already has loose collision shapes or meshes, those existing components get reparented under the new body automatically.
+It also works in reverse, when you add a **physics body** to a GameObject that already has loose collision shapes or meshes, those existing components get reparented under the new body automatically.

 ### Hierarchy Warnings